canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 ## Text element max-width

 Max-widths should not be based on font-size.
 Legacy classes, placeholders, and mixins that used a font-size based max-width setting have been removed.
-The sole remaining nvariable to control max-widths was also renamed from `$max-width--default` to `$text-max-width`.
+The sole remaining variable to control max-widths was also renamed from `$max-width--default` to `$text-max-width`.
 All other heading max-width variables have been replaced by `$text-max-width`.

 List of removed max width features includes: